Discipline Stack

 DCF Valuation in Commercial Real Estate

-Discounted cash flow models project property cash flows over a holding period and discount them to present value — the backbone of institutional CRE underwriting.
+Discounted cash flow models project property cash flows over a holding period and discount them to present value.

 FAR and Zoning Bulk Controls in CRE Development